-If you want to send an authenticated email to user@yourdomain.com from from@fromdomain.com, password = authentic, then use the following steps:
+If you want to send an authenticated email to user@yourdomain.com from from@fromdomain.com with a password then use the following steps:

-- 1. In the Pin/Rcpt field type authentic.

-- 2. Click Submit Data to save your changes.

-- 3. Click on the Edit menu > System link.

-- 4. In the Name field type user.

-- 5. In the Location field type yourdomain.com.

-- 6. Click Submit Data to save the new system information settings.
+- 1. In the Pin/Rcpt field type the password. - 2.
+In the Phone/Domain, input the address the email will be sent to "user@yourdomain.com". - 3.
+Click Submit Data to save your changes. - 4.
+Click on the Edit menu > System link. - 5.
+In the Name field type the name of the address you want to receive notifications from the NetGuardian (the part of the email address coming before the @ sysmbol user@yourdomain.com). - 6.
+In the Location field type the domain of the address you want to receive notifications from the NetGuardian (this is the part of the address coming after the @ sysmbol user@yourdomain.com).. - 7.
+Click Submit Data to save the new system information settings.

-2.6.6 SNMPv1 Paging Setup
+2.5.5 SNMP Paging Setup

-The SNMPv1 paging feature allows you to view alarm status from multiple SNMP managers in addition to the global managers, which are setup from the SNMP menu.
+The SNMP paging feature allows you to view alarm status from multiple SNMP managers in addition to the main one.